Don't Miss Any of the Exciting Things to Do in Jackson, Mississippi

 Lefluer's Bluff State Park

 Named for Louis LeFleur, a French-Canadian explorer who established a trading post on the banks of the Pearl River in the late 1700s, LeFleur's Bluff provides a lush green spot in the heart of urban Jackson.
 In addition to camping, fishing, picnic spots, and nature trails, the 305-acre park features a nine-hole golf course and a driving range.
+This park is a fun place to spend time on a beautiful weekend.

 Mississippi Petrified Forest

 The only petrified forest in the eastern U.S., The Mississippi Petrified Forest is believed to have been formed 36 million years ago when fir and maple logs washed down an ancient river channel to the current site where they later became petrified.
 Explore the on-site museum with examples of petrified wood found in every state and from other countries, as well as fossils and fossil casts on display, including dinosaur footprints, whale bones and turtle shells.
+This fascinating attractions should definitely be on your list of "musts" for things to do in Jackson.

 Mississippi Sports Hall of Fame and Museum